stolostron/rhacm-docs/_pages/create_builds.md

     2. Click **Edit configuration**.
     3. Set the version of the configuration to your new version.
     4. Change the default setting for each book from **Use default content directory** to the actual name of your folder in _Content Directory_.
-    5. Repeat these steps for each book in your Pantheon title to reference the new version.
+    5. Repeat these steps for each book in your Pantheon title to reference the new version and correct directory.

 7. Disable the preview feature by clicking the drop-down arrow in the _Preview_ row.
 Select **Disable Job**.
 We don't use this build.